Sovereign-Labs/sovereign-sdk/examples/demo-stf/src/sov-cli/README.md

 ## Generate Transaction

-- The `generate-transaction` subcommand is used to generate serialized transactions for a module
+- The `generate-transaction-from-json` subcommand is used to generate serialized transactions for a module
 - The modules that are supported by `sov-cli` are the ones that are part of the `Runtime` struct and the code to create the transaction is generated from the `cli_parser` macro that annotates `Runtime`

 ```rust